EthereumCommonwealth/Auditing/README.md

 ## Security Auditor's Salary

-One of the main goals of Callisto is to develop a self-sustaining DAO-like security auditing department structure.
-Therefore, the payment schema should ensure a high level of automatization and formalization.
+Security auditors are paid based on the results of their work.
+Depending on the payment scheme for audit requests (free auditing campaign or paid audit), the auditor's salary is calculated using the methods described below.

-In the Security Department of Callisto, smart-contract auditors are paid once a month, on the 15th day of each month.
+In the Security Department of Callisto, smart-contract auditors are paid once a month.

 The total amount of payment is calculated based on the amount of tasks performed during the last month.
 Each security audit is evaluated separately and a security auditor receives payment for each audit performed.